 Biodiversity describes the variety of all life on earth and all the places where it is found.

-Our Highland Biodiversity team encourages organisations and individuals to take action to restore and conserve our biodiversity.
-For more information visit Highland Biodiversity.
+The Council encourages organisations and individuals to take action to restore and conserve our biodiversity.
+For more information please visit Highland Environment Forum.

 There is one local nature reserve in Highland - Merkinch Local Nature Reserve.